fleetdm/fleet/docs/Using Fleet/MDM-commands.md

 # Commands

-In Fleet you can run MDM commands to take some action on your macOS hosts, like restart the host, remotely.
+In Fleet you can run MDM commands to take some action on your macOS and Windows hosts, like restart the host, remotely.

 If a host is offline when you run a command, the host will run the command the next time it comes online.